-These roasted stuffed peppers is a favorite in my family.
-My mom used to make it pretty often when we were kids because it’s so delicious and insanely easy!
-Like all moms mine never had enough time on hand to play with sophisticated recipes but wanted to make the best meals for her family.
+These roasted stuffed peppers is a favorite recipe in my family!
+My mom used to make it pretty often when we were kids because it’s so delicious and insanely easy to make!
+Like all moms, mine never had enough time on hand to play with sophisticated recipes but wanted to make the best meals for her family.
 This recipe for stuffed bell peppers with rice is truly one of the best!

-We also like to keep this recipe simple and only add finely diced onion, while you may like to use some veggies in the mix.
-We also love adding all sorts of fresh herbs but some people might not be so keen on herbs and opt for skipping them.
+We also like to keep this recipe simple and only add finely diced onion, while you may like to use some other veggies in the mix.
+We love adding all sorts of fresh herbs though, but some people might not be so keen on herbs and opt for skipping them.
 How do I know all these?
 Because everyone in my extended family cooks the stuffed peppers differently!
-I’d say play around with this recipe as much as you like to make it yours and match your taste!
+I’d say play around with this recipe as much as you like to make it truly yours and match your taste!
 Just don’t over do it cause, you know, less is more, right?

 - 9-10 medium large bell peppers (I like to use bright colored ones, like orange, yellow and red)